 - Respond to the prompt with a historically defensible thesis or claim that establishes a line of reasoning. - Describe a broader historical context relevant to the prompt. - □ Support an argument in response to the prompt using specific and relevant examples of evidence. - Use historical reasoning (such as comparison, causation, or continuity and change) to frame or structure an argument that addresses the prompt. - Demonstrate a complex understanding of the topic by using advanced argumentation and/or effective use of evidence.

-Develop an argument that evaluates the similarities and differences in the ways states were organized in different parts of the world from c.
+Develop an argument that analyzes the similarities and differences between various networks of exchange from c.
 1200 to 1450 CE.